run-ai/docs/docs/developer/overview-developer.md

 ## API Support

-The endpoints and parameters specified in the following references are the ones that are officially supported by Run:ai.
+The endpoints and parameters specified in the API reference are the ones that are officially supported by Run:ai.
 Endpoints and parameters that are **NOT** listed in the reference are not officially supported.

 The endpoints and parameters specified in the API reference are the ones that are officially supported by Run:ai.
 Endpoints and parameters that are **NOT** listed in the reference are not officially supported.

 Option1 : <#of versions>
 Option 2: <time period>.

-For details, see the [Deprecation notifications](../home/whats-new-2-16.md#deprecation-notifications).
+For details, see the [Deprecation notifications](../home/whats-new-2-17.md#deprecation-notifications).

 ## API Architecture